Discover Lisbon charm with our comprehensive travel guide. Find out what to do and eat, where to go and stay, costs, itineraries and more.

 In the Spring (March to June) you will find sunny weather with mild temperatures and flower gardens.
 The accommodation is more reasonably priced.
 In that sense, maybe this is the best time to visit Lisbon!

-In Summer (June to September) you have warm but moderate weather, given the proximity of the sea and river.
+Visiting Lisbon in Summer (June to September) is very nice, because you have warm but moderate weather, given the proximity of the sea and river.
 For this reason, there are many outdoor events and festivals.
 The beach days are long.
 You can enjoy meals and drinks in the pleasant terraces.
 Due to the high season, the accommodation has higher prices and there are more tourists.

 In Autumn (September to December) the days are sunny with pleasant temperatures, and the first drizzle may appear.
 At this time there are cultural events with small crowds.